Kossit73/Broiler_chicken_Financial_Model/README.md

    automated/predictive forecasting (linear and AR(1) time-series), risk &
    anomaly detection, and ML method summaries with charts for DSCR, returns, coverage, leverage, and long-range revenue/EBITDA/net-income/free-cash-flow trends.
+Monte Carlo distributions are now editable from the UI and the engine draws vectorised samples from the configured normal/lognormal/triangular definitions, exporting the applied distributions alongside the summary.
-A **Simulation builder** lets you edit per-scenario rows (parameter, change type, and magnitude) to run bespoke simulations directly in the dashboard; the resulting table is exported via the CLI for offline analysis.
+   Break-even schedules separate direct versus shared cost allocations to avoid revenue-share distortions when unit economics differ across categories.
+A **Simulation builder** validates per-scenario rows (parameter, change type, magnitude), highlights invalid entries, and charts NPV deltas so analysts can compare bespoke cases before exporting the resulting tables via the CLI.

 The Production & revenues tab includes an **Excel export** card—click *Prepare Excel Model* to generate a multi-sheet workbook and download it directly from